willwin4sure/vault/🚀Performance Engineering/Bit Hacks.md

 > x = x ^ y;
 > ```
 >
 > This actually performs badly since it can't exploit instruction-level parallelism as it introduces a dependency.
+However, this idea often reappears when swapping larger groups of bits between words.

 > [!example]
 > Find the minimum `r` of two integers `x` and `y`.